danReynolds/loon/README.md

 ]);
 ```

-## ⚙️ Persistence options
+## ⚙️ Dynamic options

-Persistence options can be specified globally or on a per-collection basis.
+Persistence options can be specified both globally as well as on a per-collection basis.

 ```dart
 // main.dart